bentsen/FishingFriend/README.md

 5. Remember the bot is at bot and the user also need to take some choices for the bot the have better quality
 6. Go to sleep or watch netflix :)

+## In mind for the future
+- User choice for keybindings
+- Console log
+- timer displayed on GUI

 //////////////////////////////////////// Made By ////////////////////////////////////////
 <br />
 [Bean](https://github.com/bentsen).